krithiga7/covid-19-tracker-/README.md

 Output/ Post Condition:
-Covid  19 tracker with real time data and easy to access website
+Covid  19 tracker with real time data and easy to access website.

 Non-Functional Requirements:
-Security
+1.Security
-Secured website
+2.Secured website
-Covid 19 tracker website may not access any private and sensitive data
+3.Covid 19 tracker website may not access any private and sensitive data.

-Performance
+Performance:
 1.Peak Load Performance (durng covid period)
 2.Admin application<2sec
 3.Non peak load performance
 4.admin application<2sec

-Availability
+Availability:
        99.99 % Availability

-Standard Features
+Standard Features:
-       Scalability
+       1.Scalability
-        Maintainability
+       2. Maintainability
-        Usability
+       3. Usability
-        Availability
+       4. Availability
-        Failover
+       5. Failover

-Logging & Auditing
+Logging & Auditing:
  The system should support logging(app/web/DB) & auditing at all levels

-Cloud
+Cloud:
- The Solution should be made Cloud-ready and should have a minimum impact when moving away to Cloud infrastructure
+ The Solution should be made Cloud-ready and should have a minimum impact when moving away to Cloud infrastructure.

-Browser Compatible
+Browser Compatible:
 All latest browsers

-Technology Stack
+Technology Stack:
-HTML
+1.HTML
-CSS
+2.CSS
-Java Script
+3.Java Script

 Website assumptions: